Mayurwaghgpr/Admin-dash-board/README.md

-Below is a detailed README.md file for your project:

 User Management System

-A user-friendly React application for managing a list of users.
+A user-friendly RBAC React application for managing a list of users.
 This application allows CRUD (Create, Read, Update, Delete) operations on users and integrates seamlessly with a RESTful API for data persistence.

 Features